Skip Ribbon Commands

 Common injuries from fireworks

-Among parts of the body most often burned or wounded were hands and fingers (35%), head, face and ears (22%) and eyes (19%).
+Among parts of the body most often injured were hands fingers (36%) and head, face, and ears (22%) and eyes (19%).
+Burns were the most common injury, making up 37% of all emergency room visits.

 Safer ways to celebrate on the 4th of July